AXDOOMER/mochadoom/README.md

 [ ] - Make the sound pitch more like Doom v1.2.

+[ ] - Fix desynch of DEMO1 and DEMO4 of The Ultimate Doom.

 [ ] - Write the network code.

 # List of TO-DOs (for version 1.8)